hbshci/fhi/content/challenge/faqs.md

 1. #### Who should apply to the Health Acceleration Challenge?

-    We welcome applications from all types of people—individuals and teams, clinicians and administrators, technologists and scientists, and those inside or ouside the health care industry—anyone with a proven health care innovation.
+    We welcome applications from all types of people—individuals and teams, clinicians and administrators, technologists and scientists, and those inside or outside the health care industry—anyone with a proven health care innovation.
 All types of organizations are invited to apply as well—established or early stage, for profit or non-profit, from within the United States or outside.

 1. #### Do I have to be a for-profit entity?